jeeb/avisynth/README.md

 AviSynth+ library itself in order for applications using it this way to find it.

-To facilitate this, we offer two ways to install just the headers.
-The GNUmakefile method has been the way to do so for the past few years, but we also support using CMake to do a limited install as well.
+To facilitate this, we support using CMake to do a limited, headers-only install.
+The GNUmakefile is deprecated and will eventually be removed.

 ### Using CMake: